enola-dev/enola/docs/dev/ide.md

 ## Eclipse

 Eclipse is not actively supported by this project as an IDE.

+It may work using the [Bazel Eclipse Feature](https://github.com/salesforce/bazel-eclipse/blob/main/docs/bef/README.md), but this has not been tested yet.

 We recommend using VSC.

 ## Visual Studio Code (VSC)